-1) Younger students will be more likely to need the two-day schedule than older students.

-2) Districts should not wait until the end of the testing window.
-Mondays are not the best testing days.

-- The 90-minute scheduling guidance is not required for everyone.
-Students who finish early should have other work or reading to do just as they would in norm-referenced test settings. - Regardless of the schedule used, the test administration must be consistent, standardized, and the scripted directions must be followed.
-This is true for both online and paper/pencil testing. - 5) Student benefit should be considered first with regard to scheduling, not adult convenience or logistical issues. - 6) Make-up sessions for operational testing must be scheduled within the testing window as students will be scored on the items completed and will receive no credit for blank, incomplete, or missing items. - 7) Planning ahead and coordinating within the district and building is critical for successful testing.
+- 1. Younger students will be more likely to need the two-day schedule than older students. - 2.
+Districts should not wait until the end of the testing window.
+Mondays are not the best testing days. - 3.
+The 90-minute scheduling guidance is not required for everyone.
+Districts should review the time taken to complete NeSA tests by students in their districts in the eDIRECT system and base scheduling needs on the information.
+Students who finish early should have other work or reading to do just as they would in any standardized test settings. - 4.
+Regardless of the schedule used, the test administration must be consistent, standardized, and the scripted directions must be followed.
+This is true for both online and paper/pencil testing. - 5.
+Student benefit should be considered first with regard to scheduling, not adult convenience or logistical issues. - 6.
+Make-up sessions for operational testing must be scheduled within the testing window as students will be scored on the items completed and will receive no credit for blank, incomplete, or missing items. - Planning ahead and coordinating within the district and building are critical for successful testing.